Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/RespondingToActions.md

 There are two main techniques you can use to respond to Actions in your project.
 These are to either use **polling** or an **event-driven** approach.

 - The **Polling** approach refers to the technique of repeatedly checking the current state of the Actions you are interested in.
-Typically you would do this in the Update() method of a Monobehaviour script.
+Typically you would do this in the `Update()` method of a `MonoBehaviour` script.
 - The **Event-driven** approach involves creating your own methods in code that are automatically called when an action is performed.

 For most common scenarios, especially action games where the user's input should have a continuous effect on an in-game character, **Polling** is usually simpler and easier to implement.